Phileosopher/toolbox/README.md

 - Mobile: 🤖 for Android, 🍎 for iOS.
 - □ for non-UI CLI-based tools, often requires [programming experience](https://trendless.tech/prog-basics).
 - ■ for standalone files or portable Windows apps (many through [PortableApps.com](https://portableapps.com/)).
-- 🐍 if it runs in Python
 - 🔌 if it's an API or has API documentation
 - ⦿ for a data-heavy tool that may interest devs
+- 💾 if it's self-hostable
+- 🐍 if it runs in Python
+- 🕵️ if it helps with trust issues
 - $ if it does cost at least some money

 These are volatile out-of-the-box OS estimations for several reasons: